tbuyus/javascript101/docs/git.md

 Then create a repo on your github account and follow the instructions to push your changes.

 ## How to download a project's code from Github
-So you've seen a great project on github repository and you want to download a working copy and take a closer look.
+So you've seen an awesome project on github repository and you want to download a working copy and take a closer look.
 This is called 'cloning the repo'.
 Go to the repo github page click the 'clone or download' green button and copy the link.
 Then enter the following command:
 ```
 git clone [repo link]
 ```
 This will download the code to a new project directory, you can add a custom directory name as an additional parameter if you need to.

 ## How to contribute to another project on Github
+To get started working on another project you first need to fork the project on it's github page.
+Then follow this presentation:

 [How to make a pull request](https://docs.google.com/presentation/d/12XPsgBkarJLA6I1UJd7HK1izUpQfX2Lt2gQq91z9XNQ/edit#slide=id.p)

 ## How to save code changes